Where to Celebrate Your Birthday in Melbourne (and Not Send Your Friends Broke)

 Birthdays are generally considered a mixed bag.
 While some of us luxuriate in celebrating our special day with week-long parties, some of us pretend like it isn't happening and plan a few quiet ones to observe the occasion in peace.
 But, no matter how you choose to celebrate the birthday bonanza, there's one thing you have to consider: moolah.

 We've all been there, making the tricky choice between celebrating a birthday with the Attica tasting menu and not entering into poverty.
 But remember: happy, well-fed friends (who aren't selling their kidneys on the black market) make celebrations worthwhile, and you don't want to box anyone out because of price.
 But don't fret.
-We've done the research for you with our mates at American Express so that you can celebrate in style and not send your friends broke.
+We've done the research for you, so that you can celebrate in style and not send your friends broke.
 Ideally, you want a venue with a broad menu, options for all different budgets and preferences, hearty servings and staff who won't judge your off-key caterwauling when it comes time to sing 'Happy Birthday'.
-Also, somewhere where you can use your American Express® Card wouldn't hurt either so you can stock up on those points.
+So here we have our list of the best bars and restaurants for birthday parties in Melbourne.

-If you’re keen on a meatier, slightly more upmarket venue to celebrate your special day, but also want to make rent this month, head to Meatmaiden.
+If you’re keen on a meatier, slightly more upmarket Melbourne restaurant to celebrate your birthday, but also want to make rent this month, head to Meatmaiden.
 The menu is broad and will cater to friends of all budgets and tastes.
 Although, fair warning: vegos might find themselves scouring the sides menu (but what do you expect from a venue with meat in the name?).

 For those after a royal experience on a pauper’s budget, get the whole table invested in the chef’s choice.
-The Maiden’s Mood chef’s choice menu is $78 per person and serves up a whopping mix of hearty dishes.
-While lunch is currently closed, you can often nab really reasonable lunch and early dinner specials, if daytime celebrations are your bag.
+The Maiden’s Mood chef’s choice menu is $85 per person and serves up a whopping mix of hearty dishes.
+Moreover, you can often nab really reasonable lunch and early dinner specials, if daytime celebrations are your bag.

 Or, pass around a selection of dishes.
-Options include the spanner crab tostada ($11), pork and kimchi gyoza ($14 for four pieces), and the miso baked cauliflower with walnut puree and yuzukosho ($19).
+Options include the spanner crab tostada, pork and kimchi gyoza, and the miso baked cauliflower with walnut puree and yuzukosho.
 And, as some extra fun, don’t forget that Tina’s private booths are both very cool and karaoke-friendly.
-Book ahead.
+Book ahead to guarantee epic birthday shenanigans in Melbourne.

 Transformer isn’t just a haven for vegetarians these days.
 The big, airy venue is the perfect venue for celebrations for lots of reasons.
 You’ll actually be able to hear your friends’ chatter, for one thing.
 Also, their menu is designed for sharing.
 We know that everything is these days, but the hearty, wholesome (and actually genuinely healthy) food at Transformer deserves to be passed around the table.
 The ‘feed me’ chef’s selection is a great way to try the best of the best and avoid the bill quibble at the end.

 The menu is simple.
 What kind of taco do you want?
 Choose and enjoy — there’s seven to pick from and four specials.
 No sharing, and no group debate about what to order here.
-It’s cheap too (tacos are $5-6 and the most expensive thing on the menu is $12), which leaves you plenty of room to explore their extensive tequila selection.
+It’s cheap too, which leaves you plenty of room to explore their extensive tequila selection.
 With friendly staff and mouth-watering food, you might actually come to enjoy your birthday if you celebrate it here.
 Good for small groups.

 Image: Leah Hulst.

 Embla is an intimate venue on Russell Street that’s sure to impress your closest friends.
 If you have a small to medium group, this is your ideal venue for cosy chats, good drinks and a protein-heavy fare.
 It’s run by the good folk behind The Town Mouse, so you know that you’re in good hands.
-Take your pick from the regularly updated drinks list featuring a loving selection of natural wine while you snack on oysters ($6), mussels on toast ($5) or pickled cucumber, which arrives dotted through a pool of feta and sprinkled with dill dust ($9).
+Take your pick from the regularly updated drinks list featuring a loving selection of natural wine while you snack on oysters, mussels on toast or pickled cucumber, which arrives dotted through a pool of feta and sprinkled with dill dust.

 If you’re nervous about catering to your friends with dietary requirements, don’t be.
 Rice Paper Scissors in Fitzroy or the CBD is your saving grace.
 They take great care to accommodate all types of food restrictions and no one will miss out because of intolerances.